 - Ventolin and Epipen must either be left in the child’s room or brought every day of the child’s attendance.
 If your child does not have their Ventolin or epipen with them, they will not be permitted to stay.
-You must check your child’s medication has not expired or run out at the start of every month.
-You must sign a medication check sheet stating that you have checked this.

-- Other Medication (must be handed to the office and the medication record filled out.
-We will not administer medication that has not previously been administered)
+- Other Medication must be handed to the office and the medication record filled out.
+(We will not administer medication that has not previously been administered)

 - Nappy rash cream- if your child has nappy rash cream you are to fill out a long term medication form giving permission for the educators to apply nappy rash cream when required.
 The centre does not supply cream due to health reasons.

-Rain coats and gumboots for rainy days.
+Raincoats and gumboots for rainy days.